Cubs vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Spencer Steer and the Cincinnati Reds will hit the field on Saturday at Wrigley Field against Jameson Taillon, who is expected to start for the Chicago Cubs.
-First pitch is set for 7:15 PM ET.
+Spencer Steer and the Cincinnati Reds will take the field on Sunday at Wrigley Field against Drew Smyly, who is starting for the Chicago Cubs.
+First pitch is set for 2:20 PM ET.

-The Cubs are the favorite in this one, at -165, while the underdog Reds have +140 odds to upset.
+The Reds are +135 moneyline underdogs for this matchup against the Cubs (-160).

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.